Currently in Orange County there are over 2,500 children

 - Submit a signed confidentiality agreements

-- Complete the Mentor Academy
+- Complete New Mentor Training

-- Attend on-going training sessions at least once per quarter
+- Attend on-going training opportunities

 - Commit to a match for a minimum of one year